jepusto/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/Accessing.md

 ## Access through RStudio

 To access the effect size calculator on your own computer, you will need to install two pieces of open-source and freely available software (R and RStudio) and follow further steps to configure the software.
 Details for installation and RStudio access are described below.
+For video instructions, visit <https://www.youtube.com/watch?v=Zg-fheKHvw4&t=1s>.

 1. Install R via <http://cran.r-project.org/>